awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 1. Choose **Request reservation**\.

 **To create a Capacity Reservation using the AWS CLI**
 Use the [create\-capacity\-reservation](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-capacity-reservation.html) command\.
-If you intend to use the Capacity Reservation for instances running a Red Hat Enterprise Linux or SUSE Linux BYOL AMI, ensure that you specify `Linux/UNIX` for `--instance-platform`\.
 For more information, see [Supported platforms](ec2-capacity-reservations.md#capacity-reservations-platforms)\.
 For more information about the supported Windows platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Windows Instances*\.

-For example, the following command creates a Capacity Reservation that reserves capacity for three `m5.2xlarge` instances running Red Hat Enterprise Linux or SUSE Linux BYOL AMIs in the `us-east-1a` Availability Zone\.
+For example, the following command creates a Capacity Reservation that reserves capacity for three `m5.2xlarge` instances running Red Hat Enterprise Linux AMIs in the `us-east-1a` Availability Zone\.

 ```
-aws ec2 create-capacity-reservation --instance-type m5.2xlarge --instance-platform Linux/UNIX --availability-zone us-east-1a --instance-count 3
+aws ec2 create-capacity-reservation --instance-type m5.2xlarge --instance-platform Red Hat Enterprise Linux --availability-zone us-east-1a --instance-count 3
 ```

 ## Working with Capacity Reservation Groups<a name="create-cr-group"></a>